 Your water heater breaks.
 Your dog needs surgery.
 Your car is making that awful noise again.

-If an emergency expense pops up, fast personal loans could help you quickly get the money you need to cover it — possibly the same or next day after approval, depending on the lender.
+If an emergency expense pops up, a personal loan can really help in a pinch.
+Fast personal loans are a solid option that could help you quickly get the money you need — possibly the same or next day after approval, depending on the lender.